JONSASSE/432-2018/slides/class26/README.md

 4. The version of Chapters 22 and 23 where all images appear is [available in HTML here](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/slides/class24/chapters_22_and_23_draft.html), and also [in R Markdown](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/slides/class24/chapters_22_and_23_draft.Rmd).

 5. Those of you interested in Python probably already know that [PyCon 2018 is in Cleveland](https://us.pycon.org/2018/about/) May 9-17.
 Registration is $125 for students.

-6. I gave a talk earlier this year on ["Rethinking Statistical Significance"](https://github.com/THOMASELOVE/rethink).
-Slides, an audio recording and a more complete batch of references (including most of those cited today) can be found there.
-    - In the README for today's class [posted three articles](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class26) that are of particular importance, but many other things are linked from that other talk, if you're interested.
-    - In today's slides, I dp refer to [Roger Peng's blog post from Tuesday](https://simplystatistics.org/2018/04/17/what-is-a-successful-data-analysis/) about what makes a data analysis successful.
-    - In today's slides, I also refer to the [Hack Your Way to Scientific Glory](https://projects.fivethirtyeight.com/p-hacking/) game at FiveThirtyEight.

 ## Making Project 2 A Little Easier

 **This note is now section 6.19 of the [Project 2 Instructions](https://htmlpreview.github.io/?https://github.com/THOMASELOVE/432-2018/blob/master/projects/project2/project2-instructions-432-2018.html)**